 Fiduciary funds are used to account for assets held by the County as an agent for individuals, private organizations, other governments, or other funds.
-Watonwan County's fiduciary funds consist of five agency funds.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
-In addition, the agency funds are not reflected in the county-wide financial statements because those resources are not available to support the County's programs.
+Watonwan County's fiduciary funds consist of a private-purpose trust fund and seven custodial funds.
+Fiduciary funds do not involve measurement of results of operations and are not reflected in the county-wide financial statements because those resources are not available to support the County's programs.

-Watonwan County's governmental fund financial statements are on Exhibits 3 to 9, and Watonwan County's fiduciary funds are on Exhibit 10.
+Watonwan County's governmental fund financial statements are on Exhibits 3 to 9, and Watonwan County's fiduciary fund financial statements are on Exhibits 10 and 11.